Tregovenek (meaning ‘place of hope‘) is a new and exciting community project based on the outskirts of Pensilva, Cornwall.

 The design so far consists of four main elements: the field and outbuildings, a community hub building, residential bungalow and a community garden.
 Click on the pictures below to see more information.

-On the ground things are happening with the creation of the Community Garden already well under way.
+Our beautiful crowdfunded, volunteer-built community garden continues to blossom and grow.
 Much of the wider site needed clearing and tidying.
 We have upgraded the bungalow to rental standard which has included fitting solar panels and an air-source heat pump, as well as giving it a new lick of paint.

 Behind the scenes, a dedicated crew of people have been working hard at making sure our governance, structure, finances and ways of working are in place, robust and clear so we can build on strong foundations and be a resilient and stable organisation.
 For more details on this see ‘How it Works’.